 Will I Get Fat If I Sleep After Eating?

-There’s a myth going around that says that eating soon before going to sleep is guaranteed weight gain.
-This is an over-exaggeration.
+There’s a commonly believed exaggeration that says that eating soon before going to sleep is guaranteed weight gain.

-While eating just before bed can sometimes make it harder to fall asleep because your body is digesting, the ultimate thing that determines weight change is what (and how) much you eat throughout the day as a whole.
-(Source)
+While eating just before bed can sometimes make it harder to fall asleep due to digestion, the ultimate thing that determines weight change is what (and how much) you eat throughout the day as a whole, as this study indicates.

-Yes they can on this method.
-In fact, people who are very overweight tend to lose weight quicker at first than most.
-This is because they typically have poorer eating habits to begin with and have a faster metabolism.
+In fact, people who are overweight tend to lose weight quicker than most at the beginning.
+This is because they typically have poorer eating habits to begin with and also possess a faster metabolism.

 Now It’s Your Turn!

-If you have any other awesome weight loss and metabolism boosting tips to share on how to lose 15 pounds in 30 days naturally without exercise, email me or let me know in the comments below.
-I’d love to hear them!
+If you have any other weight loss and metabolism-boosting tips to share that’ll help instruct others on how to lose 15 pounds in 30 days naturally without exercise, please let us know in the comments below!